technofocus-pte/cpltextnsibltdeepdepth/Lab 6/Lab 6 - Creating a Custom AI Agent with Azure AI Foundry and search integration.md

     ![](./media/image41.png)

-    > Note: If you face permissions error, retry with a new name after 2 minutes and the flow will get cloned.
+    > **Note:** If you face permissions error, retry with a new name after 2 minutes and the flow will get cloned

     ![](./media/image42.png)